Skip to main content

 Improving and maintaining Albany's streets costs more than what is currently available to do the work.
 Since arterial and collector streets serve most Albany residents, visitors, and commercial traffic, we are evaluating their condition, setting maintenance goals and looking for ways to cover the cost.
 Local streets also require maintenance; setting goals and deciding how to pay for fixing them are pending.

-At the March 20, 2017, City Council Work Session, the Council set a goal to maintain all arterial and collector streets in fair or better condition (minimum PCI of 60).
+One objective under Goal Two of the Great Neighborhoods Theme in Albany’s Strategic Plan is to “Utilize available street funding to maintain arterial and collector streets to a minimum Pavement Condition Index (PCI) score of 60…” No minimum PCI has been set for local streets.
 This target was selected by balancing desired levels of service, anticipated costs, and the fact that providing routine maintenance (i.e. overlays, etc.) is the most economical way to preserve a street (see Keeping Pavement in Good Shape and Why That's Important).

-Albany is responsible for approximately 33 miles of arterial and collector streets.
-The average PCI for these arterials and collectors is 68, slightly better than the entire City street system average of 60.
-Arterials and collectors that are under Albany's jurisdiction are shown in the next map.
+Albany is responsible for approximately 21.3 miles of arterial.
+25.4 miles of collector streets, and 143 miles of local streets.
+The average PCI for arterials and collectors is 71, slightly better than the entire City street system average of 63.
+The average PCI for local streets is 59.
+Arterials. collectors, and local streets that are under Albany's jurisdiction are shown in the next map.

 What funding is available now?

-About $1.6 million (2017 dollars) is available from a variety of sources each year for Albany street projects.
+About $3 million on average (2023 dollars) is available from a variety of sources each year for Albany street projects.
 Some of the money is restricted to specific purposes, and other funds are not guaranteed to be available every year.
-Storm drainage improvements have historically been included in street projects, so that part of the $1.6 million is funding storm drainage and not all spent on streets.
-A recent City Council decision to raise stormwater fees will provide more money for the stormwater system and free up those street funds to be used on street work.
+Historically, the cost to construct storm drainage improvements has been included in street projects.
+Adoption of a stormwater fee in 2015, and City Council’s decision to adjust stormwater fees to account for inflation and increased construction costs has provided more money for the stormwater system, freeing up those street funds to be used on street work.

-Some good news: Keep Oregon Moving, Oregon House Bill 2017, raised the state gas tax and provides additional street revenue to Albany and other cities.
-The Oregon Department of Transportation has estimated that Albany will receive $350,000 more in 2018, and that will grow to $1.7 million by 2025.
+Additionally, Keep Oregon Moving, Oregon House Bill 2017, passed in the summer of 2017, has raised the state gas tax incrementally resulting in additional revenue to Albany and other cities.
+The Oregon Department of Transportation has estimated that Albany will receive $1.7 million by 2025, at which point the increased revenue resulting from HB2017 will level off.

 Funding Gap